rongxie/scala101/ch4/README.md

-This folder cantains partial solutions of the book <Scala for the Impatient>(Cay S. Horstmann), chapter 4
+This folder cantains partial solutions of the book 'Scala for the Impatient' (Cay S. Horstmann), chapter 4

 This chapter discusses Map, Tuples